fuankarion/Vision17/Lab7-BSDS500-Benchmark/readme.md

 - Results for the BSDS benchmark for the three methods.
 Do not forget to include a graphic where you compare the curves you generated for the three methods.
 - Among the methods you developed, which one works best, why? do you think your selection of K could improve/worsen the results?
 - Did you beat Pablo, No? why?.
-- On the last Lab, you made a simple comparison of segemnetation methods, does the BSDS benchmark has similar results (i.e. your best algorithm remains the best), why or why not?
+- On the last Lab, you made a simple comparison of segementation methods, does the BSDS benchmark has similar results (i.e. your best algorithm remains the best), why or why not?
-- What seem to be the limitations of the algorithms you developed, do you think the errors on your segmentation methods follow any pattern(s)?.
+- What seems to be the limitations of the algorithms you developed?.
 Again execution time and resource usage are not our main concern.
+- Do you think the errors on your segmentation methods follow any pattern(s)?
 - How could you improve your algorithms?

 ### Deadline